 The above figures include mainly UPS systems used in data centres and larger organisations (companies, hospitals, etc.), which are however out of the scope of this study.
-In Western Europe, in 2013 the annual data centre load requirement was estimated an 79 TWh.
+In Western Europe, in 2013 the annual data centre load requirement was an estimated 79 TWh.
 So only a very small fraction of these systems is located in residential and small business setups.
 No exact figures were found for these specific products.

-2.2.7.
+3.1.5.
 LIGHTING